golemfactory/golem-docs/src/pages/docs/creators/dapps/troubleshooting.md

 **Issues during the yagna setup**

-If you encounter problems during the yagna daemon initialization, please refer to this [handbook article on getting started as a creator](https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development).
+If you encounter problems during the yagna daemon initialization, please refer to this [Yagna Daemon installation instruction](creators/javascript/examples/tools/yagna-installation-for-requestors.md).

 **\[Errno 104] Connection reset by peer**